rehookify/datepicker/CONTRIBUTING.md

 7. Push your branch: `git push -u origin your-meaningful-branch-name`

-8. Submit a pull request to the upstream react-hook-form repository.
+8. Submit a pull request to the upstream @rehookify/datepicker repository.

 9. Choose a descriptive title and describe your changes briefly.